-- Analyze areas relevant to current Jewish life and practice in order to select the Judaic Studies Capstone topic, providing evidence of content mastery reflective of the Judaic Studies concentration, (Limudei Kodesh, Jewish History, etc.).
+- Analyze areas relevant to current Jewish life and practice in order to select the Judaic Studies Capstone topic, providing evidence of content mastery reflective of the Judaic Studies concentration, (Jewish Biblical and Rabbinic sources, Jewish law, Jewish History, etc.).

-- Develop an objective, referenced Research Paper containing a review of the literature, reflecting the topic from a Judaic perspective (TaNaCH/ Commentaries, etc.) as well as relevant resources discussing how the topic is pertinent in the modern Jewish world (books, journals, online sources, websites, personal communications, etc.).
+- Develop an objective, referenced Research Paper containing a review of the literature, reflecting the topic from a Judaic perspective (TaNaCH – Hebrew Scripture,/ Commentaries, Rabbinic literature such as Talmud and Midrash) as well as relevant resources discussing how the topic is pertinent in the modern Jewish world (books, journals, online sources, websites, personal communications, etc.).

 - Reflect on the findings of the research paper and comprehensive review, especially as to how this information relates to students' own personal beliefs, experiences, lifestyle and/or other academic experiences in the concentration.

-- Summarize key concepts from the review of the literature and respond to peer content, providing feedback and suggestions.
+- Summarize key concepts from the review of the literature and respond to peer content, providing feedback and suggestion.

 General Education Outcomes (GEOs)

 Course Activities and Grading